gustavopinto/gustavopinto.github.com/publications/index.md

 <h5>2014</h5>

 - Gustavo Pinto, Fernando Cator and David Liu.
 Mining Questions About Software Energy Consumption.
-Accepted to the 11th Working Conference of Mining Software Repositories, Hyderabad, India, 2014.
+Accepted to the 11th Working Conference of Mining Software Repositories (MSR), Hyderabad, India, 2014.

 - Gustavo Pinto and Fernando Kamei.
 The Census of the Brazilian Open-Source Community.
-Accepted to the 10th International Conference of Open-Source Systems, San Jose, Costa Rica, 2014.
+Accepted to the 10th International Conference of Open-Source Systems (OSS), San Jose, Costa Rica, 2014.

 <h5>2013</h5>